Verbs are

 I [love] eating rice.

-Without the words in parentheses, the above speeches are meaningless.
+words in parentheses, the above speeches are meaningless.

 Let’s try these: